You are going on a trip with your baby but you still want to be practical and able to move as flawlessly as a professional traveler?

 -We also are brand ambassadors for Isara, which makes wraps too but also and especially baby carriers!
 Isara sent us The One, which is a very adaptable carrier made of woven wrap fabric (which provides better support for the baby) and soooo comfortable for long walks!
 They have a large choice of models for every taste and we particularly love the one we’ve got since it has a really casual look for both me and Alice!
 If you have any question about it don’t hesitate to send us a message, and here’s a 10% discount for you: ALICE10.

 -As for ring slings you have a large choice available (same as wraps!).
+In the US, the brand WildBird seems great (haven’t tried it but as far as I can see it’s good).
 It is the most practical when it comes to dealing with transportation: you only have to pass the fabric through the rings twice and get baby in.
 It’s easier and quicker than having to do a knot with a 5m piece of fabric – especially when you have to pass security!
-You can also use it from birth to whenever it’s too uncomfortable for you (so think at least a couple years, maybe more!).
+You can also use it from birth until whenever it gets too uncomfortable for you (so think at least a couple years, maybe more!).
 The only thing is that it is an asymmetrical way of carrying your baby, which can be tiring and get a bit painful for your shoulder or back after some time.
 Personally, we have a couple ring slings and we use them a lot!

 4. Eco-friendly Disposable Diapers

 We would love to say that cloth nappies are perfect for trips, but it takes a lot of time to do laundries and you have to have a great organization for storage etc….
 So my advice would be to keep it eco-friendly, but you deserve time to enjoy the trip instead of washing poop.

 5. Don’t forget the nomad baby changing pad